Norwell, Queensland: Amenities

+The Gold Coast Sports Flying Club is based out of Heck Field (also known as Jacobs Well airfield), a small airfield located in the north-east of Norwell at 1638 Stapylton Jacobs Well Road (27.76767°S 153.33941°E).
+It provides facilities for recreational aviation.
+The club provides flight training from the airfield.

 Attractions

 Holden operate a driver training facility at Norwell.
 In addition to driver safety programs at a number of levels of experience, the centre also offers 4WD training and performance driving courses and "hot laps" in a high-performance car.
 It is also the base for Paul Morris Motorsport and MARC Cars Australia.